Festival Focus – Taste of Edmonton

-I’m home in Edmonton, and something Edmonton does well is festivals.
+I’m back home in Edmonton, and something this city does well is festivals.
 One of my favourite festivals (aside from The Edmonton International Fringe Festival of course) is a Taste of Edmonton.

 What Is Taste of Edmonton?